Carol Oldham, Executive Director, Boston

 Rebecca joined MCAN in the fall of 2018 as a Quaker Voluntary Service Fellow.
 Rebecca’s passion for social justice and grassroots organizing stems from her involvement with community service while a student at Wellesley College.
 In college, Rebecca served local communities by directing an afterschool program for elementary schoolers in South Boston, and by canvassing with the Wellesley College Democrats.
 Her senior year, she conducted research on the environmental impacts of a man-made pond system on campus, a project that sparked her interest in clean energy and climate change activism.
-This year, Rebecca is excited to join MCAN’s fight for environmental justice as a grassroots organizer.
+This year, Rebecca is excited to join MCAN’s fight for local climate action as a grassroots organizer.
 Email at: firstname.lastname@example.org